Many-body post-processing of density functional calculations using the variational quantum eigensolver for Bader charge analysis: Theory

 In this section we introduce the theoretical background for our results.
 We discuss the concepts of DFT \cite{Hohenberg1964Inhomogeneous}, especially its practical implementation by Kohn and Sham \cite{Kohn1965SelfConsistent}.
 We recall the many-body Hamiltonian and the needed matrix elements used in this work, as well as the frozen core approximation \cite{Yalouz2022Analytical, Rossmannek2021Quantum}, and classical and quantum computing methods to solve the Hamiltonian.

 We write vectors in upright bold font ($\brm{v}$), their length in italic font ($v$), sometimes written as $|\brm v|=v$, and operators are denoted with a hat ($\hat{A}$).
 A function $\tilde{f}(\cdot)$ is defined as the Fourier transform of the function $f(\cdot)$.
 We use atomic units throughout this work, which means setting the reduced Planck constant $\hbar$, the electronic charge $e$, the electron mass $m_\mathrm{e}$ and $4\pi\epsilon_0$ to $1$, where $\epsilon_0$ is the vacuum permittivity.
-We also implicitly use spatial orbitals, when not specified otherwise, for defining fermionic creation and annihilation operators, matrix elements, wavefunctions, and the Hamiltonian.
+We also implicitly use spatial orbitals, when not specified otherwise.
 Bra-ket notation is used whenever we consider it useful.